abims-sbr/GGA_Cloud/docs/source/gga_cloud/index.rst

 - gga_terraform : To deploy a virtual machine in a cloud infrastructure (currently using Openstack technology).

-- gga_install : To deploy GGA docker stacks.
+- gga_install : To deploy Galaxy Genome Annotation docker stacks.

 - gga_load_data : To import data into the docker Galaxy history.